 There really isn’t anything like fresh pasta, and once you get the hang of it, you will be making it in no time.
 We got hooked on fresh pasta after purchasing a hand cranking pasta machine during a trip to Montreal.
 We used it all the time until it gave out on us, after 10 uses.
 Complete bummer, right?
 Here, we were completely spoiled, and near pros, and no machine.
 We upgraded and purchased the pasta attachments to go along with our KitchenAid.
 In fact, we became so addicted to making all sorts of noodles, we then purchased their other pasta attachment.
 Guess you could say we are KitchenAid addicts.

-When making fresh pasta I use either 00 flour or semolina.
-You can use all-purpose, but I do not find the pasta to get the right bite, instead it comes out kind of chewy.
-Therefore, I always keep both flours in the pantry, and both work great when making homemade pizza.
+When making fresh pasta I use either 00 flour or when in a pinch all-purpose flour.
+With all-purpose, I do not find the pasta to get the right bite, instead it comes out kind of chewy.
+I always keep both flours in the pantry, and both work great when making homemade pizza, too.
 Rest of the ingredients are staples (or should be) in your kitchen, olive oil, kosher salt, eggs and water.
 Pretty darn easy so far isn’t it?

 Fresh pasta does not take as long to cook as packaged pasta.
 I cook the pasta in well salted water some chefs say the boiling water should taste like the sea, so be generous when salting the water.
 Literally, the pasta will not take that long to cook.
 For instance, the rigatoni only took about 4 – 5 minutes.
 Stay near by and test, once the pasta is al dente, drain it and toss with your favorite sauce or simply with a little olive oil and black pepper.